|19th September |

 The leaked Home Office letter says a clause in the Police, Crime and Private Security Bill in the Queen's Speech would compel domestic ISPs to implement the blocking of illegal images of child sexual abuse.

-There will be a four-week consultation with ISPs on the proposals, but insiders said the firms had not been informed about the proposed crackdown.
+four-week consultation with ISPs on the proposals, but insiders said the firms had not been informed about the proposed crackdown.
 A Whitehall source said: "This is a gesture which will undermine the real work that is going on to tackle child

 porn abuse.
 The Internet Watch Foundation is already working to take down sites and people are getting arrested.